AI-enhanced Collective Intelligence

 \subsection{Public sector, NGO}

-Safecity~\cite{Safecity} is a platform that crowdsources personal stories of sexual harassment and abuse in public spaces.
-It collaborates with the AI partner OMDENA~\cite{Omdena} to build solutions to help women at risk of sexual abuse by predicting places at a high risk of sexual harassment incidents utilizing convolutional neural networks and LSTM (Long-Short-Term-Memory).
+Safecity (safecity.in) is a platform that crowdsources personal stories of sexual harassment and abuse in public spaces.
+It collaborates with the AI partner OMDENA to build solutions to help women at risk of sexual abuse by predicting places at a high risk of sexual harassment incidents utilizing convolutional neural networks and LSTM (Long-Short-Term-Memory).

-Ushahidi~\cite{Ushahidi} is a non-profit online platform for crowdsourcing information, mapping, and visualizing data to respond to and inform decisions on social issues and crises.
+Ushahidi (www.ushahidi.com) is a non-profit online platform for crowdsourcing information, mapping, and visualizing data to respond to and inform decisions on social issues and crises.
 It aggregates crowdsourced information and reports from individuals across the globe.
 Ushahidi is developing new tools to enhance data management and analysis, such as leveraging machine learning techniques to improve the efficiency of processing crisis reports, thus enabling faster response time~\cite{ushahidi_ai}.

-While NGOs and the public sector might seem like fertile grounds for AI-CI application, it is crucial to consider the potential high risk issues that may arise and their impact during the design and deployment of such AI-CI systems.
+While NGOs and the public sector might seem like fertile grounds for AI-CI applications, it is crucial to consider the potential high-risk issues that may arise and their impact during the design and deployment of such AI-CI systems.
 A notable instance of a data-driven tool for social good that diverged from its original accuracy and effect is the infamous case of Google Flu~\cite{lazer2014parable}.